AMERICAN RHODODENDRON SOCIETY

 Section H. Guidance of Committees

-The Board of Directors may employ an Executive Director who shall under the direction of the Board administer the daily and general business activities and projects of the Society, manage the offices/ headquarters of the Society, and be responsible for other duties as assigned by the Board.
-At the discretion of the Board, this position may be held by the Secretary of the Society.
+The Board of Directors may employ an Office Administrator who shall under the direction of the Board administer the daily and general business activities and projects of the Society, manage the offices/ headquarters of the Society, and be responsible for other duties as assigned by the Board.

 Section J. Removal from Office